Fox News Guest On Pepper Spray At The Border: ‘You Could Actually Put It On Your Nachos And Eat It’

-Over the weekend, U.S. agents fired tear gas at a group of migrants who were attempting to cross the U.S.-Mexico border near Tijuana.
+Over the weekend, U.S. Border Patrol agents fired tear gas at a group of migrants who were attempting to cross the U.S.-Mexico border near Tijuana.
 The incident led to photos of scared women and children who had been struck with the tear gas.
 Some of the migrants, part of the caravan that was frequently in the news leading up to the midterm elections, had reportedly attempted to breach the border fence.
 Other reports stated that the migrants had been throwing rocks after the government announced the closing of the San Ysidro border crossing.

-In light of the news, Fox News’ daily morning show Fox & Friends on Monday morning hosted the president of the Border Patrol Federation, Ron Colburn.
-As reported by the Hill Colburn, who is also a former U.S. Border Patrol deputy chief, defended the actions of the border agents who fired the tear gas.
+In light of the news, Fox News’ daily morning show Fox & Friends, hosted the president of the Border Patrol Federation, Ron Colburn on Monday morning.
+As reported by the Hill, Colburn, who is also a former U.S. Border Patrol deputy chief, defended the actions of the border agents who fired the tear gas.

-Asked by Fox and Friends host Steve Doocy if the use of the tear gas was warranted, Colburn replied, “absolutely.”
+Asked by Fox & Friends host Steve Doocy if the use of the tear gas was warranted, Colburn replied, “absolutely.”

 “To clarify, the type of deterrent being used is OC pepper spray.
 It’s literally water, pepper, with a small amount of alcohol for evaporation purposes.
 It’s natural.
 You could actually put it on your nachos, and eat it.”